nchahare/nchahare.github.io/_recipes/butterchicken.md

 description: Classical chicken curry recipe
 ---

-One of most renowned curries.
+One of the most renowned curries.
 Fun fact: in India, people almost never cook this at home.
 It is more popular to eat this in a restaurant.
+You can always add more butter.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients